 The SPD was the second biggest party in the Reichstag behind the Nazis.
 Papen’s role in bringing down Brüning and sacking the Prussian SPD government enraged the SPD.
 The Reichstag passed a vote of no-confidence in the government on 12 September 1932 with 512 for, 42 against and five abstentions.
 Papen never recovered.
 Another blow to his leadership was the withdrawal of Schleicher’s support caused by Papen not acting as the puppet Schleicher expected.
 Papen had alientated every possible ally and so he had to resign when Schleicher persuaded the army to withdraw its support.

 Schleicher became chancellor on 3 December.
 His tenure ended on its 58th day.
 His life ended on 30 June 1934 when he was murdered by the Nazi SS .

-A Reichstag decree of 28 February 1933 restricted individual and press freedoms.
-The Law to Remedy the Distress of the People (Enabling Act) of 23 March 1933 gave the Chancellor the power to make laws without Reichstag approval.
-The path to absolute power preceded Hitler but he added to it.
-The path ended with the Night of the Long Knives purge from 29 to 30 June 1934.
+Two months after Hitler’s appointment, freedom of the press and individual freedoms were restricted by the Reichstag decree of 28 February 1933 and the Chancellor’s legislative power without requiring the Reichstag’s approval was extended by the Law to Remedy the Distress of the People (Enabling Act) of 23 March 1933.
+The first steps of the path to absolute power were being built.
+The Night of the Long Knives purge from 29 to 30 June 1934 in ended the path.
 Vice Chancellor Papen became German Ambassador to Austria.
 Two of his staff were murdered during the purge.